Moving Forward Without Letting Go: How Flexible Manufacturing Advances the Mobility Revolution

 CONCLUSION: FLEXIBLE CONTRACT MANUFACTRING PROVIDES SECURITY IN THE MOBILITY TURN

 In the long term, the mobility transition is already irreversible.
 Nevertheless, it harbors risks for the automotive industry in the short and medium term.
-A complete phase-out of combustion engine production can jeopardize the success of the entire industry, as conventional vehicles can still be profitable and have their justification.
+A complete phase-out of combustion engine production can compromise the success of the entire industry, as conventional vehicles can still be profitable and have their justification.
 This is especially true in markets where a complete switch to electric vehicles is progressing more slowly.

 In such situations, an experienced production partner can provide assistance.
 They can manufacture new electric vehicles on behalf of the OEM or, alternatively, undertake the production or discontinuation of existing combustion vehicles.